fivequarters/fusebit.io/src/_blog/_posts/build-a-plugin-system-with-node.md

 ### The Plugin contract
 A plugin contract represents what actions a plugin can execute by interacting with the system services layer.
 In our example, we will use it to expose different transform behaviors to the CLI: Change color, replace characters, uppercase the text, etc.
-They’re simple enough to understand how this works, but you can extend these principles to build more complex contracts.
+They’re simple enough to understand how it works, but you can extend these principles to build more complex contracts.

 One of the critical parts of a Plugin is that it should respect the application contract.
 Since we’re using TypeScript in our example, it is easy to define the constraints of the plugin by defining clear actions supported.
 In this case, the application will support only text transformer plugins.
 We can represent the plugin contract using an [abstract class](https://www.typescriptlang.org/docs/handbook/2/classes.html#abstract-classes-and-members).

 An abstract class defines methods that need to be implemented by another Class.
 In our case, the plugin implementation for a text transformer.

 ```typescript
 abstract class TextPlugin {